br0kend/react/docs/docs/integrating-with-other-libraries.md

 [Try it on CodePen.](http://codepen.io/gaearon/pen/qmqeQx?editors=0010)

-Note that React assigns no special meaning to the `this.el` field.
+Note that Reacc assigns no special meaning to the `this.el` field.
 It only works because we have previously assigned this field from a `ref` in the `render()` method:

 ```js
 <select className="Chosen-select" ref={el => this.el = el}>